 "More freedom, less state!"

 Would you assert honestly that you have never been in a situation where you felt restricted by law and did not understand why you were not expected to do this or that?
 Did you ever love to pay taxes?
 So we're likely to spontaneously agree to this slogan!
 But as good as it sounds, it might well be dangerous to our liberty.
 Why this?

 There are only very few things in life that do affect only one single person and these are normally not regulated by laws.
 When it comes to laws there is always some reason behind it - protecting the legitimate interests and liberty of some other person.
 I may not expect that my liberty is granted unless I do respect the liberty of others..

 Living together in a civilized society is only possible if there are clear rules (even more than one might think) and if everybody does respect them.
 But if some people think they are strong enough to disregard the rules, those being treated unfair might eventually turn into an angry mob.
 This principle holds true for small groups as well as for whole nations.
 Civilization and democracy are all about defining a set of rules that are acceptable to everybody.

 From this we can already derive the most important thing the state has to take care of:

-The state must ensure that all human beings living on its territory may live in dignity and that the wealthy do not only talk of their responsibility for the weak but also act correspondingly.
+The state must ensure that all human beings living on its territory may live in dignity and liberty and that the wealthy do not only talk of their responsibility for the weak but also act correspondingly.